-Often brand, marketing, trading/buying, PR and e-commerce work in parallel and do not cross over enough.
-Processes are designed on a functional basis and not on a customer/consumer base; this can lead to disconnected activities and sub optimised results.
+Brand, marketing, trading/buying, PR, and e-commerce work in parallel and do not cross over enough.
+Processes are designed on a functional basis and not on a customer/consumer base; this can lead to disconnected activities and sub-optimized results.

 We believe that brand/retail visualisation needs to be coherent and consistent across all communication channels.
 I can hear you thinking doesn’t this make it boring and isn’t this limiting to what one can do?’
 No, is the clear answer.
 Coherent and consistent doesn’t mean doing the same everywhere, it means that all the elements are connected through spirit, execution, tone and texture with the aim to engage the consumer, provide them with a retail experience, drive greater consumer loyalty and increase conversion/sales.